dietWall/arm_none_eabi_dockerimage/README.md

 ```
 to run a simple compilation test.

+## container_operations.py
+This is the main script, that implements the functionality.

 Other options for container_operations.py, all are optional and have defaults set:
---tag IMAGE_TAG : tags the image with given Argument. default is stm32
+--tag IMAGE_TAG : tags the image with given argument. default is stm32
 --user USERNAME : provides a username for the image, default=developer
 --uid [UID] : provides a uid for the docker image, default is the currently logged in user
 --gid [UID] : provides a group id for the docker image, default is the currently logged in user

-Operations:
+## Operations:
 --build: builds the image
 --stop: stops all container with the default (or provided with --tag) tag

-The Image can be reused in different repositories by copying template/devcontainer.json to <your-repo-root>/.devcontainer.json
+The Image can be reused in different repositories by copying template/devcontainer.json to <your-repo-root>/.devcontainer/devcontainer.json

+## Developing applications:
+You need VSCode with devcontainer extension installed: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers

+After copying/creating devcontainer file, you need to open your repository root directory and run vscode.
+If everything works out, you should see a notification whether you want to reopen the directory inside the devcontainer definition.